Program Mission Statement

 We believe that having a diverse and culturally competent faculty and staff guiding and developing our students is essential to the fulfillment of our mission, to the achievement of educational excellence, and the creation of a better world.
 Therefore, we continue to grow the diversity and dimension of our faculty and staff and support their growth through professional development programming.
 In doing so, we ensure that all of our students engage with a curriculum that provides both windows into different experiences and mirrors for all students.
 Equity, Inclusion and Diversity Council

 A group of faculty representatives from Lower, Middle and Upper School meet throughout the year to discuss issues of equity and justice.
 The council leads the community's work by hosting speakers, facilitating faculty readings and discussions, and coordinating work with students in their divisions.
-The council members include: Lower School, Anya Leist and Winder Holeman; Middle School, Ann Goodrich and Keith Sklar; Upper School, Vinny Cousineau, Laura Hsieh, Lynsey Wollin-Casey (chair).
+The council members include: Lower School, Sara Pyne and Winder Holeman; Middle School, Keith Sklar; Upper School, Vinny Cousineau, Laura Hsieh, Lynsey Wollin-Casey (chair).

 In conjunction with other faculty from their divisions, the council members work to help create and implement co-curricular programming around topics of equity, diversity and inclusion in their divisions.